BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/shigellapipeline/documentation_shigella.md

 --pe1 {forward_reads}
 --pe2 {reverse_reads}
 ```

-(--pe1 and --pe2 are replaced with --nanopore when input is ONT)
+For ONT input, the `--pe1` and `--pe2` options are replaced by `--nanopore`.

+For FASTA input, these options are omitted.

 ### BUSCO

 The completeness of the assembly is checked using `BUSCO 5.5.0` with the following options:
 ```
 --mode genome